 All faculty at the rank of Assistant Professor should be formally reviewed within five (5) years of initial appointment to Assistant Professor to evaluate progression towards promotion and determine the promotion track.
 The review is to be conducted by a representative subcommittee or individual designated by the Department Chair in conjunction with the DAPT Committee Chair.
 Outside letters are not required at this level of review.
-The faculty member must be apprised of their standing in the department following that review, and a report of that formal review is to be included in the personnel file of the faculty member for promotion and/or tenure may be formally requested by the faculty member, Division Chief, or Department Chair at any time.
+The faculty member must be apprised of their standing in the department following that review, and a report of that formal review is to be included in the personnel file of the faculty member and forwarded to the DAPT Committee.

+Consideration of any faculty member for promotion and/or tenure may be formally requested by the faculty member, Division Chief, or Department Chair at any time.
 However, a review that would confer tenure may not proceed if a tenured position is not available due to financial and programmatic considerations as determined by the Department Chair.